-- The main focus of this year is on Post 16 options and applications. - Pupils are made aware of all the options available to them Post 16 including: - Staying on at Fulford Sixth Form - Moving onto another Sixth Form/College course

-- Apprenticeships and Traineeships - Exploring the different types and levels of courses including A levels, T Levels, vocational courses, apprenticeships/traineeships and the advantages/disadvantages of each of these. - Choosing what to do next what is important to individual pupils when deciding what to do after year 11. - All pupils across Year 10 11 will receive 2 encounters over this period with technical education qualification providers/apprenticeship providers. - Decision making influences on my decision, steps to making a decision. - Support to make Post 16 applications. - Job investigation including local job market information and where to find vacancies - Learning about where to find volunteering opportunities. - Pupils are encouraged to use the careers resources in more detail to explore different career areas and Post 16 Options. - Completion of Post 16 Destination Questionnaire to identify pupils in need of additional support around Post 16 Options choices. - All pupils in Years 7 13 are included in the distribution of resources, activities, information and events during key weeks throughout the year including National Careers Week and National Apprenticeship Week.
-Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Pupils are informed of, and encouraged to attend, other local Post 16 provider Taster Days and Open Evenings. - Pupils are informed of The Russell Group 24 leading UK Universities. - Pupils have the opportunity to attend the Fulford internal Sixth Form taster day to sample studying A level subjects they may be interested in. - For pupils who do not wish to stay on in the Sixth Form, and who may be considering a vocational course at college, these pupils will have the opportunity to attend the Alternative Taster Day within school where pupils can access taster lessons from local colleges/amazing apprenticeships. - Amazing Apprenticeships presentation - Pupils are encouraged to use the careers resources and careers quizzes in more detail to explore different career areas, careers matched to their skills and interests, and Post 16 Options. - National Citizen Service presentation - Labour Market Information (LMI) exploring different careers; qualifications needed; average salary; live vacancies; any apprenticeships available in that career area; jobs of the future; job prospects in the local York/North Yorkshire areas - York College Presentation. - Lunchtime employer "Drop-In's" display stands and informal discussion. - Pupils will be encouraged to find out more about STEM careers.
-All pupils across Years 7-13 are informed of resources to research STEM careers and encouraged to find out about these. - Interview tips/skills. - Mental health in the workplace.
+- The main focus of this year is on Post 16 options and applications. - Pupils are made aware of all the options available to them Post 16 including: - Staying on at Fulford Sixth Form - Moving onto another Sixth Form/College course - Apprenticeships and Traineeships - Exploring the different types and levels of courses including A levels, T Levels, vocational courses, apprenticeships/traineeships and the advantages/disadvantages of each of these. - Choosing what to do next what is important to individual pupils when deciding what to do after year 11. - All pupils across Year 10 11 will receive 2 encounters over this period with technical education qualification providers/apprenticeship providers. - Decision making influences on my decision, steps to making a decision. - Support to make Post 16 applications. - · Job investigation including local job market information and where to find vacancies - Learning about where to find volunteering opportunities. - Pupils are encouraged to use the careers resources in more detail to explore different career areas and Post 16 Options. - Completion of Post 16 Destination Questionnaire to identify pupils in need of additional support around Post 16 Options choices. - All pupils in Years 7 13 are included in the distribution of resources, activities, information and events during key weeks throughout the year including National Careers Week and National Apprenticeship Week.
+Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Pupils are informed of, and encouraged to attend, other local Post 16 provider Taster Days and Open Evenings. - Pupils are informed of The Russell Group 24 leading UK Universities. - Pupils have the opportunity to attend the Fulford internal Sixth Form taster day to sample studying A level subjects they may be interested in. - An Alternative Taster Day will be offered for pupils who may be looking at a vocational course Post Students will have the opportunity to visit both York College and Askham Bryan College to look at the courses available and find out more about each FE college. - Apprenticeships presentation - Pupils are encouraged to use the careers resources and careers quizzes in more detail to explore different career areas, careers matched to their skills and interests, and Post 16 Options. - National Citizen Service presentation - Labour Market Information (LMI) exploring different careers; qualifications needed; average salary; live vacancies; any apprenticeships available in that career area; jobs of the future; job prospects in the local York/North Yorkshire areas - York College Presentation. - Pupils will be encouraged to find out more about STEM careers.
+All pupils across Years 7-13 are informed of resources to research STEM careers and encouraged to find out about these. - Interview tips/skills.

-- All students have an individual interview with an member of SLT or another senior teacher to aid them in planning for next steps post 16. - All pupils will have an interview with a member of the Senior Leadership Team SLT Destination Interviews. - All pupils will be provided with the opportunity for a personal guidance interview with a qualified careers adviser by age 16, with the opportunity for a further interview if attending the school sixth form. - Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified for early intervention, targeted and prioritised when arranging 1:2:1 careers interviews. - Referral to Learning and Work advisors for those pupils who are potentially NEET, LAC or in need of additional intensive support to ensure transition post 16.
+- Mental health in the workplace. - All pupils will have an interview with a member of the Senior Leadership Team SLT Destination Interviews. - All pupils will be provided with the opportunity for a personal guidance interview with a qualified careers adviser by age 16, with the opportunity for a further interview if attending the school sixth form. - Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified for early intervention, targeted and prioritised when arranging 1:2:1 careers interviews. - Referral to Learning and Employment advisor for those pupils who are LAC/have an EHCP to support transition Post 16.